-If you plan on attending the 2016 Rock On Agate Festival, here’s a few things to know to help your planning.
+If you plan on attending a future Rock On Agate Festival, here’s a few things to know to help your planning.

 Daily Schedule.
 Saturday has the most presentations and is the busiest of the two days.
 Some of Saturday’s presentations are repeated on Sunday and a few presentations are only on Sunday.
 If you aren’t staying in the park, the less crowded day for parking would be Sunday, but there will be more things going on on Saturday.
 We found many of the demonstrations, presentations and talks were repeats of the previous year’s show so looking at the 2013-14 Schedule of Events will give you a good idea of what to expect.

-Here’s a slide show of pictures from the 2014 Rock On event to give you a taste of the show.
+Here’s a slide show of pictures from an earlier Rock On Agate event to give you a taste of the show.